 You may find in your writing that you include “begins to” when a character does something, and that only works if someone is supposed to begin an action that will be stopped in the middle.
 Otherwise, just make them DO the activity.
 He doesn’t begin to drive off.
 He drives off.

-As far as POV (point of view) comes into play, each scene and/or chapter needs to be in ONE person’s perspective.
-If you are going to change perspectives within a chapter, you need what’s called a scene separator.
+As far as POV (point of view) comes into play, each scene needs to be in ONE person’s perspective.
+If you are going to change perspectives within a scene, or chapter, you need what’s called a scene separator.
 I use this one:

 Center it on the page and then you can change scene and/or POV.
-There is a style of writing where you can switch POVs within a scene or chapter, and it is called Third Person Omniscient Subjective, but in this type of book, which used to be wildly popular, you cannot know the direct thoughts of the characters.
+There is a style of writing where you can switch POVs within a scene, and it is called Third Person Omniscient Subjective, but in this type of book, which used to be wildly popular, you cannot know the direct thoughts of the characters.
 For example, you would NOT say the following:

 He drained his cup.
 What is taking her so long?
 It had already been a bad day and Philip just wanted to pay his bill and go home.